 We define urban ecology as a systems approach to harnessing ecosystem services in the urban context.
-For Harris Green Village urban ecology consists of a three pronged approach.
+For the 900-Block of Yates and 1045 Yates the urban ecology consists of a three pronged approach.
 The design intends to use trees and tree canopy, planting in the form of rain gardens and stormwater management to minimize the development's reliance on existing stormwater infrastructure and offer weather protection and favourable microclimates throughout the seasons to end users.
 The tree, planting and stormwater strategies are described in the following sections.